Kevinoh47/lab-31/README.md

 The /src/components/app.js file exports the App class.

 ####  `numbers.js`
-This component exports the Numbers class, which renders the number and provides functions for changing and resetting the number.
+This component exports the Numbers class, which renders the number and provides functions for changing (changeMyNumber) and resetting the number (resetMyNumber).
 These functions are wired to the Redux store via mapStateToProps and mapDispatchToProps.

 ##### Exported Values and Methods
-The /src/components/numbers.js file exports a connection to the redux store via mapStateToProps and mapDispatchToProps, and via the exported Numbers class.
+The /src/components/numbers.js file exports the Numbers class and a connection to the redux store via mapStateToProps and mapDispatchToProps, and via the exported Numbers class.

 ####  `app-actions.js`
 This actions js file is used for wiring up changes between APP and the redux state store.